hemmecke/fricas/README.md

 This work-in-progress repository includes some related [Julia](https://julialang.org) categories/domains/packages to use Julia for specific operations.
-It is only supported with SBCL or Clozure CL and Julia prior to 1.10.0 and Julia 1.10.1 are not supported with a SBCL based FriCAS.
+It is only supported with SBCL or Clozure CL and a a SBCL based FriCAS is only supported with Julia 1.10.0 as of now, see [Caveats](#caveats).

 ## Building and Installing